Healthy Homes Assessment Wairoa

 What We Do

-As building inspectors, we are experts in all components that come with specialist house inspects.
-We are there to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors we take on all elements involved in professional house inspections.
+We’re there to ensure that you make the correct decision when purchasing your next property.

-We are serious about your investment, and undertake detailed examinations to make sure that you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of buying or owning a home.
+We are serious about your investment and conduct detailed inspections so you won’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of buying or owning a house.

-We offer a wide range of services to ensure you are completely informed of the condition of any property you may be contemplating buying or selling in addition to other solutions.
+We specialise in a variety of services to ensure that you are completely aware of the state of any property you may be looking to purchase or sell as well as additional services.

-We don’t just collaborate with you, but we also work with some major clients, including local councils, banks, and insurance firms.
-They seem to appreciate this peace of mind provided, due to the details that we provide in our reports of building inspections.
+We don’t just work with you but we also have major clients, including local councils, banks, and insurance companies.
+They clearly are pleased with our reassurance provided, thanks to the information in our building inspection reports.

-Our systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your report, you are able to actually see any issues identified.
-Through our detailed reporting it’s no wonder we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into the Report, you are able to actually see any issues discovered.
+Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports